dzzldbe/pythonblog-tekken/README.md

 ### About:

-Final Project for the CS_50 Introduction to Python.
+Final Project for the CS50 Introduction to Python.

 ### Author:

 Askar Mukhanov

+***

 ### To whom it may concern:

 The ***`project.py`*** and ***`test_project.py`***
-are just there to pass the structure of cs50 submit.
+are there just to pass the structure of cs50 submit.

 An actual project is flask app that is intiatialized in `run.py` with `create_app()` .